Green-Wood Cemetery: Gates

-25th Street gate
+The cemetery has four gates.
+Two are city landmarks: the main gate at 25th Street to the northwest, which is closest to Greenwood Heights, and Fort Hamilton Parkway to the south, which is in Kensington.
+The gates were all developed from the 1840s to the 1860s.
+In general, the gatehouses are made of brownstone and yellow sandstone, with copper and slate-shingle roofs.

-The main entrance to the cemetery, a double-gate located at 25th Street and Fifth Avenue near its northwestern corner, was built in 1861–65, though the entrance itself opened in 1862.
-It is composed of Belleville, New Jersey brownstone.
-The sculptured groups on Nova Scotia limestone panels depicting biblical scenes of death and resurrection from the New Testament including Lazarus, The Widow's Son, and Jesus' Resurrection over the gateways are the work of sculptor John M. Moffitt.
-In between the two gateways is a clock tower in the Flamboyant style.
-The tower measures 106 ft tall.
+The main entrance, a double-arched Gothic Revival gate at 25th Street and Fifth Avenue near Green-Wood's northwestern corner, was designed by Upjohn and built in 1861–1863; the entrance itself opened in 1862.
+It is composed of Belleville, New Jersey, brownstone.
+The sculptured groups on Nova Scotia limestone panels over the gateways—depicting biblical scenes of death and resurrection from the New Testament, including Lazarus, The Widow's Son, and Jesus' Resurrection—are by John M. Moffitt.
+In between the two gateways is a clock tower in the Flamboyant style, which measures 100 ft or 106 ft tall.
+The words "The Dead Shall Be Raised" are carved into the gateway.
 A cemetery office is to one side of the gate, while the chapel and reception room are on the opposite side.
-A descendant colony of monk parakeets that are believed to have escaped their containers while in transit now nests in the spires of the gate, as well as other areas in Brooklyn.

-The New York Community Trust placed a Designated Landmarks of New York plaque on the gate in 1958, and the gate was designated an official New York City landmark in 1966.
+A colony of monk parakeets, which are believed to have escaped their containers while in transit, nests in the spires of the gate.
+The New York Community Trust placed a Designated Landmarks of New York plaque on the gate in 1958.